jpoehnelt/in-solidarity-bot/docs/rules/grandfathered.md

 This rule uses the following patterns:
 * `/grandfathered/gi`

-It has a default check level of: `warning`
+It has a default check level of: `off`

 ## Alternatives
 * `legacied`